scala/docs.scala-lang/_style/files.md

 qualifies as an instance where the preference for single-unit files should be ignored.

-Another case is when multiple classes logically form a single, cohesive group, sharing concepts to the point where maintenance is greatly served by containing them within a single file.
-These situations are harder to predict than the aforementioned sealed supertype exception.
-Generally speaking, if it is *easier* to perform long-term maintenance and development on several units in a single file rather than spread across multiple, then such an organizational strategy should be preferred for these classes.
-However, keep in mind that when multiple units are contained within a single file, it is often more difficult to find specific units when it comes time to make changes.

 **All multi-unit files should be given camelCase names with a lower-case first letter.** This is a very important convention.
 It differentiates multi- from single-unit files, greatly easing the process of finding